 - Brass gate valve is relatively cheaper than a brass ball valve with similar specifications.

-- Brass ball valve provides a tight seal over a long period of time, unlike gate ball valve which is more prone to leakage.
+- Brass ball valve provides a tight seal over a long period of time, unlike the gate ball valve which is more prone to leakage.

 - Because of the handle’s need for a 90degrees turn, the brass ball valve requires more installation space than the alternative.